weinitor/Kinegami/README.md

 The resulting pipeline does not require additional human input beyond the D-H specification.
 However, its algorithmic steps are sufficiently transparent to facilitate the integration of designers' alternative modules or more suitably optimized compositions when desired.

 ## User Guide
+Kinegami runs on MATLAB (works on version MATLAB_R2021a).
 Run scripts `Kinegami_******.m` for existing examples and change parameters if desired.
 To create your kinematic chain robot, fill out the `Kinegami_Template.m` file in this order:
 1. Design the regular polygon shape (the number of sides "nside" and circumradius "r") as the tubular origami base